durgeshpd/employee-feedback/README.md

 You can submit feedback, and if logged in as an admin, you can manage feedback entries.

 Technologies Used:

 Frontend: React, Tailwind CSS (or your frontend stack)

 Backend: Node.js, Express, MongoDB (or your backend stack)

-If you want, I can help you customize the README further with screenshots, environment variables, or contribution guidelines!